-The first row of controls belongs to the amplitude envelope generator unit (AEG), which affects the entire instrument's audio output level and can also be routed to additional modulation destinations.
-After the modulation routing button are standard Attack, Decay, Sustain, and Release controls, as well as a bipolar control for each voice's Gain.
+Beneath the matrix section are controls that belong to the amplitude envelope generator unit (AEG).
+This module affects the entire instrument's audio output level and can also be routed to additional modulation destinations.
+After the modulation routing button at left are standard Attack, Decay, Sustain, and Release controls.